Finding A Psychiatrist: What To Look For In Psychiatry Professionals

-Updated March 19, 2024by BetterHelp Editorial Team
+Updated October 22, 2024by BetterHelp Editorial Team

-If you are experiencing symptoms of depression, anxiety, PTSD, or other mental health conditions and would like to find a psychiatrist near you, it may feel like an intimidating process.
+If you are experiencing symptoms of depression, anxiety, PTSD, or other mental health conditions and would like to find a psychiatrist near you, it may seem like an intimidating process.
 In this article, we will offer a few tips for how to research and find psychiatrists near you, how to assess if the psychiatrist might be a good fit for your health care needs, and other options to consider.
 Therapy, psychiatry, and a combination of the two can all be helpful for people with various mental health concerns.
-For some people and for some concerns in particular, one treatment option may be more effective than others, so it may make sense to consider a variety of options given your situation.
+For some people and for some concerns in particular, one treatment option may be more effective than others, so it may make sense to consider a variety of psychological or psychiatric options given your situation.

 Article Visual

-Finding the right care can feel daunting
+Finding the right care can seem daunting

-How do I find a psychiatrist near me?
+How do I find a psychiatrist?

 There are a few ways patients can find psychiatrists specializing in treating their mental and emotional challenges or conditions.
-Psychiatrists are medical doctors and work with various challenges and disorders, including but not limited to obsessive-compulsive disorder, eating disorders, bipolar disorder, medical conditions, and adolescent psychiatry.
+Psychiatrists are medical doctors who work with various challenges and disorders, including but not limited to obsessive-compulsive disorder, eating disorders, bipolar disorder, medical conditions, and adolescent psychiatry.
 To find a psychiatrist specialist, consider the following steps.

 Getting referrals